sebaguro/AstroOD/README.md

 governance.

-It attempts to be a network, that could be run on an "coordinated astropy package", subgraph tech etc.,  that validates use of astropy modules that are part of publications, and other Open Development metrics etc as an alternative funding source based on the "Decentralized Finance
+It attempts to be a network, that could be run on an "coordinated astropy package", subgraph tech etc.,  as validators of astropy modules that are part of publications, and other Open Development metrics etc as an alternative funding source based on the "Decentralized Finance
 Movement" liquidity.